tylerbwong/Pokebase/README.md

 * r0adkll/SlidableActivity
 * mancj/MaterialSearchBar
 * JakeWharton/butterknife
+* ReactiveX/RxJava
+* ReactiveX/RxAndroid
+* artem-zinnatullin/RxJavaProGuardRules
+* bumptech/glide

 ### Disclaimer

 This application has no affiliation with Nintendo, The Pokémon Company or Game Freak.
 All images and information used belong to ©1998-2016 The Pokémon Company.
 No copyright or trademark infringement is intended.

-Databases provided by www.serebii.net and www.veekun.com/dex
+* Databases provided by www.serebii.net and www.veekun.com/dex
+* Image provided by msikma/pokesprite and www.pokemondb.net

 ### License